Taxes

 Tax forms are due to the IRS by April 15th of each year.

-Codes are available starting March 1.
+Codes will be available starting March 1.

 Filing taxes in the United States can be a confusing responsibility.
 Failure to comply with IRS regulations can produce serious consequences.
 Even if no taxes are owed, it is required by law to comply with filing procedures.
 Penalties can range from fines to interest on taxes not paid to incarceration if convicted of tax fraud or evasion.
 While Rice cannot file your taxes for you, we have compiled the following resources/guidance to assist you.